dgreen/dgreen.github.io/_posts/tumblr/2011-03-27-those-who-can-do-those-who-can-do-more-volunteer-author-unknown.md

 ---
 related: true
 title: Those who can, do.
 Those who can do more, volunteer. ~Author Unknown
 categories:
+  - teach
+  - service
+tags:
+  - "#quote"
 ---
 > Those who can, do.
 Those who can do more, volunteer. ~Author Unknown

 --[Volunteer Appreciation Quotes, Sayings of Thanks for Volunteering][1].
 This web page has many good quotes related to volunteering.
 I was originally drawn